supritshah1289/rails_api_test/README.md

 ```

-- add credentails using the command
+- add credentails of AWS to rails app using the command
   `EDITOR="code --wait" rails credentials:edit`
   It will open a file in default editor, update the file by adding access id and key